No school, no problem, Rise Up For Youth using Zoom to mentor students at home

 “I was at work actually when I got the call,” says Wichita East High Senior Destiny Kemp.
 “I cried that day at work.”

-Normally, she’d be walking the hallways at East High this week and would only be weeks away from receiving her diploma.
-Right now she would be just weeks away from getting her diploma.
+Right now, she would be just weeks away from getting her diploma.
 It difficult concept to grasp for Kemp and many other students.

 Usually those meetings are held in a classroom.